Available on Prime, Super Prime, and DSCR

 Often, yes.
 Due to the perceived higher risk associated with ITIN mortgages, lenders may charge higher interest rates compared to traditional mortgages.

-The required down payment can vary, but it is generally higher than that for conventional mortgages.
+The required down payment for an ITIN mortgage can vary, but it is generally higher than that for conventional mortgages.
 It can range from 15% to 30% of the home’s purchase price, depending on the lender.

 Yes, refinancing options are available for ITIN mortgages, but they depend on the lender’s policies and the borrower’s creditworthiness and financial stability.